What Is a Formulary and How Does It Affect Your Drug Coverage?

 Submit the Exception Request to Your Insurer

-Requests are typically submitted by the prescribing physician or the enrollee directly, depending on the insurer's process.
+Requests are submitted by the prescribing physician or the enrollee directly, depending on the insurer's process.
 Under ACA rules, urgent exception requests must receive a decision within 24 hours; standard requests require a decision within 72 hours.

 4. 4